Grids

 For analysis, it's best to use model grids output by the models:

-If you are using coupler diagnostics (off by default), note that the grid areas used in the coupler are calculated internally, are subtly different to the grid areas used in the model components.
+If you are using coupler diagnostics (off by default), note that the grid areas used in the coupler are calculated internally and are subtly different to the grid areas used in the model components.
 The model component caps apply a correction between model areas and mediator areas.

 Vertical grid

-In the ocean model, we use a 75 level vertical grid unchanged from many OM2 configurations, following Stewart et al 2017.
+In the ocean model, we use a 75 level vertical grid unchanged from many OM2 configurations, following Stewart et al.(2017)2.

 Aditional reading: